 ● Altering reality or creating unrealistic situations

-There are many other ways music manipulates film, but these 6 examples are often quickly recognized by filmmakers and film lovers alike.
+There are many other ways music manipulates film, but these six examples are often quickly recognized by filmmakers and film lovers alike.

-Acquiring custom composed music for your film is a very traditional route, but one that isn't exactly easy nor, in many cases, affordable.
+Acquiring custom composed music for your film is a very traditional route, but one that is neither easy nor (in many cases) affordable.

 In today's world of filmmaking, new filmmakers looking to establish a relationship with a composer can start by connection with music organizations, such as ASCAP.
 You can even turn to Google and search for composers that specialize in the style or genre of music you're needing.